modao/generator-modao/README.md

 ## Getting Started

 ### Introduction
-* generator-modao is a web scaffolding tool for kissy 1.4+.
+* generator-modao is a web scaffolding tool for kissy.
+* version 0.0.1 for KISSY1.4+, and version 0.0.2 for KISSY5.
+* more fitable for pc project.
 * you can quickly create a web project and add page.
 * The page can run immediately after gulp command.